willeccles/promptus/README.md

 ## Usage

 Simply running promptus is enough.
-If `PROMPT_STATUS` is enabled in config.h, pass the exit code of the previous process as the first argument (or don't, which allows you to disable this feature at runtime without rebuilding promptus).
+If `kPromptStatus` is enabled in config.h, pass the exit code of the previous process as the first argument (or don't, which allows you to disable this feature at runtime without rebuilding promptus).